Last Updated on 01.12.2022

-No matter how small or large your product, it is important to use the correct box for shipping.
-This holds true, especially for candles.
-A corrugated, heavy-duty box is best for candles that are glass-encased.
+No matter how small or large your product, it is essential to use the correct box for shipping.
+This holds, especially for candles.
+A corrugated, heavy-duty box is best for glass-encased candles.

-The USPS recommends that at least 2 inches of cushioning be placed between your item and the box’s walls.
+The USPS recommends placing at least 2 inches of cushioning between your item and the box’s walls.
 This means you should have enough room to wrap bubble wrap or tissue paper around the products.
 Use a bubble mailer to protect small candles, such as votives and loose tapers.

 No matter the type of packaging, ensure you use reliable shipping supplies.
-This includes “Fragile” labels.
-Consider writing “Do Not Stack” on boxes.
+This includes “Fragile” labels, and consider writing “Do Not Stack” on boxes.

 Guard Against Melting

-This is an important part of selling candles online.
+This is an essential part of selling candles online.
 It is important to consider where and when you will ship your candles.
 Can candles melt in the mail?

 In the mail, candles will melt.
-Soy wax melts at temperatures as low as 120°F. A vehicle can reach 120°F in 90 minutes during the summer.
+Soy wax melts at temperatures as low as 120°F, and a vehicle can reach 120°F in 90 minutes during the summer.
 This can lead to the candle losing its shape or causing it to warp.

-Some candles are prone to melting during shipment, but there are steps you can take.
-Place frozen gel packs inside your boxes or buy insulated mailers and use these as protective layers around the outside of your candle package for an extra layer of protection from heat sources like radiators.
+Some candles are prone to melt during shipment, but you can take steps.
+Place frozen gel packs inside your boxes or buy insulated mailers.
+Use these as protective layers around the outside of your candle package for an extra layer of protection from heat sources like radiators.

-If it is a soy-based candle that melts easily, ship on Monday morning instead of Friday night so they will spend less time at high temperatures when stored over weekend days with no heating system running – this includes storage facilities which may be hot all week long!
+Suppose it is a soy-based candle that melts ships quickly on Monday morning instead of Friday night, so they will spend less time at high temperatures when stored over weekend days with no heating system running.
+In that case, this includes storage facilities which may be hot all week long!